seaflow-uw/popcycle/README.md

 This function will create/update the `vct` and `stats` table.

 # Visualization

+Data that are stored in the popcycle.db can be visualized directly in R. Here is an example to display the first 10 row of the opp table in popcycle.db

+    ```r
+    set.project.location("/path/to/project") # e.g., "~/Cruise.id_project"
+    conn <- dbConnect(SQLite(), dbname = db.name)
+    dbGetQuery(conn, "SELECT * FROM opp LIMIT 10;")
+    ```

-Data can be visualized using a set of functions:
+Data can be plotted using a set of functions:

 1. To plot the filter steps